NethServer/nethsecurity-docs/threat_shield_dns.rst

 Threat Shield DNS
 =================

-Threat Shield DNS uses AdBlock which blocks any request to a domain that is considered malicious.
+Threat Shield DNS uses Adblock which blocks any request to a domain considered malicious.
 The service can load community-maintained blocklist or use Enterprise feeds provided by Nethesis and Yoroi.

 While Threat Shield DNS is primarily configured from the command line, this chapter will guide you through its setup and usage.